-Reykholt in 1 Day for Seniors - Hvalfjarðargöng tunnel
+Reykholt in 1 Days - Hvalfjarðargöng tunnel

 A private full-day tour through Borgarfjörður’s geology and saga landscapes.
 Pickup within the Reykjavík Capital Area; approx. 10 hours total.
 The itinerary follows the provided agenda: Hvalfjarðargöng tunnel, Borgarnes, Hvítárbrú, Deildartunguhver, Reykholt, Hraunfossar, Barnafoss, Húsafell, Grábrókargígar, Glanni and Paradísarlaut.